dendronhq/handbook/notes/area.product.sop.early-seed-release.md

 1. Install the .vsix file locally and do a sanity check in `test-workspace`
     - make sure early seed features from [[Ready to Ship|dendron://dendron.handbook/area.product.concepts.ready-to-ship]] don't have any obvious bugs
     - See [here](https://stackoverflow.com/questions/42017617/how-to-install-vs-code-extension-manually) for how to install `.vsix` manually
-    - If a bug is detected, ping `@Dendron Team` and relevant parties to get it fixed
+    - If a bug is detected, ping `@DendronTeam` and relevant parties to get it fixed
 1. If everything works, add to the release note thread of the week with the url of the vsix

 ### Docs